ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-domain/index.md

 ## Nice Domain

-By default, for a continuous axis, the domain is extended to have nice start and stop values.
+By default, a continuous axis is extended to have start and stop values that are visually pleasing, intuitive, and aligned with the tick interval.
+This makes the axis more user-friendly, and the plotted data is easier to analyse and understand.

 To prevent this and use the exact data domain as the axis domain, set the `axis.nice` property to `false`: